mithril-security/blindai/.github/ISSUE_TEMPLATE/refactor.md

 ---
 name: Refactor
-about: Refactors the codebase, not additional features of bug fixes will be introduced.
+about: Refactor the codebase, not additional features of bug fixes will be introduced.
-labels: 'Type : Refactor :factory:'
+title: ''
+labels: ''
+assignees: ''

 ---

 ## Description